jmrada14/jmrada14/README.md

-# Hi there, I'm Juan👨‍🔬
+# Hi there!
+I'm Juan👨‍🔬

-An enthusiastic and ambitious software developer committed to human-center development.
-I'm interested in UI development, web performance, information security, privacy, data analysis and visualization, and much more🔥
+I'm a Venezuelan software engineer and developer based in NYC.

+I love designing, and building systems, and software that helps people.
+I'm currently working at Infosys.
+There I spend my days making sure that the products I build are high quality and our users are receiving the experience that they deserve.